Eastern Turkestan Information Bulletin Vol. 4 No. 5

 This is said to be Muslim inspired and Islamic areas throughout China, including Xinjiang, have experienced a spate of often bloody incidents over the past several years, even if many cases could be traced to incompetent or corrupt administrators or misguided policies from the centre.

-A 1994 study by the Chinese Academy of Social Sciences charged that 'enemy forces and separatists elements living abroad, under the pretext of nationalism, religion, and human rights, have attacked the relations among Chinese races and social stability.' the Minister of State Affairs, Mr. Ismail Amat, had earlier claimed that 'the economic problems faced by areas inhabited by the minorities and the mistakes incurred by the various levels of government in carrying out policies toward the minorities, may have engendered detrimental effects on relations among the nationalities.'
+the Minister of State Affairs, Mr. Ismail Amat, had earlier claimed that 'the economic problems faced by areas inhabited by the minorities and the mistakes incurred by the various levels of government in carrying out policies toward the minorities, may have engendered detrimental effects on relations among the nationalities.'

 In April 1990, a riot in Baren, located in the more Muslim southern Xinjiang, left 50 dead.
 Officials claim that it was sparked by elements belonging to the underground 'Islamic Party of East Turkestan Republic; supporters as far away as Turkey.